remotion-medialab/voicerec-mobapp/README.md

 ## EAS NOTE for deployment

 run this in your terminal.
-`eas update --branch preview --message "describe your change here"`
+`eas update --branch new-mobile-app --message "point to new-mobile-app branch"`

 ## 🚀 Quick Start